Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 </p>

 <div align="center">
-  <b>Figure z</b>: An oversimplified example dataset meant to help illustrate the pitfalls of RNAseq alone, and how ChIPseq can help us overcome this.
-We have an RNAseq gene expression output for three TFs on the left, across two samples A and B, as well as peak counts for the same three TFs and same two samples after running ChIPseq.
+  <i><b>Figure z</b>: An oversimplified example dataset meant to help illustrate the pitfalls of RNAseq alone, and how ChIPseq can help us overcome this.
+We have an RNAseq gene expression output for three TFs on the left, across two samples A and B, as well as peak counts for the same three TFs and same two samples after running ChIPseq.</i>
 </div>
 <br />

 Let's start by drawing a conclusion as if the ChIPseq data didn't exist.
 We would probably conclude that all three proteins (TF1,2, and 3) were signficantly upregulated in sample B compared to A, due to their differential expression.
 We would suggest investigating these proteins further, perhaps with knockdown/knockin studies.

+Now, let's take the ChIPseq data into account.
+Just by looking over the data, we see that TF1 and 3 seem to generally maintain their binding levels across A and B, despite the fact that they are being overexpressed.
+However, TF2 shows a sharp uptick in binding activity that matches its expression uptick from the expression numbers.
+Now that we've taken this into account, we would likely conclude that TF2 is in fact the most relevant protein to the underlying biological differences between A and B, and would want to focus our research efforts on elucidating the role of TF2 in this system.

+To recap, RNAseq data alone does not give us a sufficient functional analysis, but by including ChIPseq downstream in the workflow, we can functionally validate our RNAseq results.

+## Conclusion

+Next-generation sequencing has brought on a new age of biology, but it is important to keep in mind the biological context with which we perform these experiments, lest we get carried away with the technology itself.
+In this chapter, we learned about Differential Analysis, and how it is performed on the data collected by RNAseq and ChIPseq, and how these technologies work.
+We then discussed the use of both sequencing methods in the same workflow, and how they work together to provide a more complete picture of the functional differences between samples of interest.
+It is important to note that these are not the only pair of sequencing technologies that compliment each other.
+Because of its broad output, RNAseq is extremely compatible with many other sequencing technologies, including

 ## References